minhhoangbui/minhhoangbui.github.io/_posts/2018-6-1-sagemaker-tut.md

 ### Notices

-* All the keys and values in the hyperparameters.json will be in string format no matter what format they are originally.
+* All the keys and values in the hyperparameter.json will be in string format no matter what format they are originally.
 So we have to deal with this conversion explicitly in our code.

 * All the key strings and value strings have the limit of 256 characters.
 So we cannot have multi-layers json file.

-* In TensorFlow, we have two main function with the estimator: *fit* for training and *deploy* for hosting.
+* In TensorFlow, we have two main functions with the estimator: *fit* for training and *deploy* for hosting.
 So the data location used for evaluation will be in *training* channel since the evaluation is only implicit under the *fit* function.

 * We could access the file system inside the container by using:

     *docker run --rm -ti -v $(pwd)/test_dir:/opt/ml ner_tagger:latest sh*

 ## 3. What we have to prepare in order to build an image